History of the Middle East: Prehistoric period

-Ancient Near East
+Ancient period

 The ancient Near East was the first to practice intensive year-round agriculture and currency-mediated trade (as opposed to barter), gave the rest of the world the first writing system, invented the potter's wheel and then the vehicular and mill wheel, created the first centralized governments and law codes, served as birthplace to the first city-states with their high degree of division of labor, as well as laying the foundation for the fields of astronomy and mathematics.
 However, its empires also introduced rigid social stratification, slavery, and organized warfare.

 Cradle of civilization, Sumer and Akkad

 The earliest civilizations in history were established in the region now known as the Middle East around 3500 BC by the Sumerians, in southern Mesopotamia (modern-day Iraq), widely regarded as the cradle of civilization.
 The Sumerians and the Akkadians—who extended their empire to northern Mesopotamia (now northern Syria)—and later Babylonians and Assyrians all flourished in this region.

 "In the course of the fourth millennium BC, city-states developed in southern Mesopotamia that were dominated by temples whose priests represented the cities' patron deities.
-The most prominent of the city-states was Sumer, which gave its language to the area, [presumably the first written language,] and became the first great civilization of mankind.
+The most prominent of the city-states was Sumer, which gave its language to the area (presumably the first written language), and became the first great civilization of mankind.
 About 2340 BC, Sargon the Great (c.
 2360–2305 BC) united the city-states in the south and founded the Akkadian dynasty, the world's first empire."

 During this same time period, Sargon the Great appointed his daughter, Enheduanna, as High Priestess of Inanna at Ur.
 Her writings, which established her as the first known author in world history, also helped cement Sargon's position in the region.